Dummy's guide to spray-on solar cells

-Perovskite.
-It’s been generating a LOT of buzz in the solar industry.
-The World Economic Forum has hailed it as one of the world’s most exciting technologies.
+Perovskites.
+They've been generating a LOT of buzz in the solar industry.
+The World Economic Forum has hailed them as one of the world’s most exciting technologies.
 Scientists are using it to develop “revolutionary” solar materials.
 But what exactly is this exotic-sounding material?
 And is spray-on solar a real thing?
 Read on to find out.

 We live in a world where solar pioneer Frank Shuman’s vision is coming to fruition.
 Solar energy is rapidly becoming commercially viable and sometimes even cheaper than non-renewable power sources.
 Countries like Germany and Iceland have announced deadlines for transitioning to 100% renewable energy.

 The existing silicon-based photovoltaic cells have played a big part in the rise and rise of the solar industry and they will keep having a big role to play.
-But cutting-edge solar technologies like the Perovskite solar cells are tipped to take solar power to the next level.
+But cutting-edge solar technologies like perovskite solar cells are tipped to take solar power to the next level.

 This incredible increase took only 10 years.
 To put things in perspective, the standard silicon solar cells reached 6% efficiency in 1954 and a peak efficiency of 25.6% in 2014.
 That took 70 years and there is little room for the efficiency of silicon solar cells to grow further.
 On the other hand, these are still early days when it comes to realizing the full potential of Perovskite solar cells.

 Solar cells made with silicon, used in 90% of all solar panels, are hard to manufacture.

 “Silicon has to be pure and perfect to have the characteristics we covet,” says Joseph Berry, a senior scientist at NREL, in an interview to Spectrum.
 “One of my colleagues likes to say that if you were looking for the ideal material for solar, you would never pick silicon,” says Berry.